r48n34/react-generate-comp/README.md

 ### Features
 1. Create a basic components with ts/js config
 2. Follow the practice of react official ts/js docs
+3. Generate Components / Slice in one line

 ### Setup / Install:
 Either global or not is Ok.